psl-linqs/psl-linqs.github.io/wiki/CANARY-2.3.1/Example-Walkthrough.md

 ## Running

-Then move into the root directory for the simple acquaintances groovy example:
+Then move into the root directory for the simple acquaintances Java example:
 ```
-cd psl-examples/simple-acquaintances/groovy
+cd psl-examples/simple-acquaintances/java
 ```

 Each example comes with a `run.sh` script to quickly compile and run the example.